Sumithra-Suresh/Wordle/README.md

 # WordleWordGame

-The aim of this project is to create Worlde game.
+The aim of this project is to create Wordle game.
 Wordle gives players six chances to guess a randomly selected five-letter word.

 #### User Stories